Top of the Pops: "Story of" Specials

 Prior to the 1976 BBC reruns shown in 2011, the BBC produced a special programme, "The Story of 1976".
 This comprised excerpts from the 1976 programmes, interspersed with new interviews with people discussing the time period.

 They produced similar programmes for subsequent calendar years, each airing before or during the run of repeats from the particular year.
-These specials went on hiatus following "The Story of 1990" in October 2020, but returned in early 2022 as a weekly series, scheduled up from "The Story of 1991" to "The Story of 1999" in May 2022.
+These specials went on hiatus following "The Story of 1990" in October 2020, but returned in early 2022 as a weekly series, scheduled from "The Story of 1991" up to "The Story of 1999" in May 2022.

 "Big Hits" compilation

 A series of "Big Hits" compilations have been broadcast with on-screen captions about artists.In December 2016, a festive special using the format of the "Big Hits" programmes, Top of the Pops: Christmas Hits was broadcast on BBC Four, featuring a mix of Christmas music and non-festive songs which had been hits at Christmas time.
 This effectively replaced the annual Christmas edition of Top of the Pops 2, which did not run that year.